Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 And Juice World was the one that said that lyric, right?

-So you're probably wondering, well, why the fuck are they charging young thug, right, on lyrics that juice world is saying?
+So you're probably wondering, well, why the fuck are they charging Young Thug, right, on lyrics that Juice World is saying?

-And the thing is is that it does this infringe on the first amendment.
+And the thing is, is that it does this infringe on the First Amendment.

 It's basically it's you unless electronic surveillance on this investigation.

-That's a fucking fact at this point.
+That's a fact at this point.

 The fact that they're having, you know, they're able to say conversations were heard.